xaur/decred-proposals/market-makers/analysis-bee.md

-This is a compilation of arguments discussed related to market making proposals.
+This is a compilation of arguments, concerns and questions about market making proposals.

 ## Pros